odr/pg-schema/README.md

 instance [safe] CSchema Tutorial
 ```

-Type `PgCatalog` and instances for him were defined in module `Database.PostgreSQL.Schema.Catalog`.
+Type `PgCatalog` and instances for it were defined in module `Database.PostgreSQL.Schema.Catalog`.

-Type `Sch` and instances for him is defined in the test application included
+Type `Sch` and instances for it is defined in the test application included
 into package.
 It is the same as our `Tutorial` type

 With this instance we can get now: